trimble-oss/modus-wc-2.0/docs/custom-theming.md

   --modus-wc-button-font-size: 18px;
 }
 ```

+## Best Practices

+1. Use CSS variables for themeable properties to ensure consistency across your application.
+2. Leverage the provided mode switching functions to implement a cohesive theming experience.
+3. Always consider accessibility when creating custom themes or modes.
+4. Test your custom themes and modes thoroughly across different browsers and devices.

 For a complete list of customizable properties and more advanced theming options, please refer to our detailed documentation.